-42-year-old Utah father dies fighting California wildfire
+Utah firefighter who died in California offered to help

-DRAPER, Utah — Utah firefighter Matthew Burchett said goodbye to his wife and 6-year-old son in early August and volunteered to head to California along with 37 other firefighters from the state to help battle blazes that have been ravaging homes in the coastal state.
+DRAPER, Utah (AP) — Matthew Burchett said goodbye to his wife and 7-year-old son in early August, volunteering to travel with 37 fellow firefighters from Utah to help battle record-setting blazes in California.

-On Monday night, Burchett, 42, died after he was injured while fighting the largest recorded blaze in California history, the Mendocino Complex fire north of San Francisco.
-California officials have declined to provide details about what led to Burchett’s death.
+Burchett was hit by a falling tree and died Monday night while fighting the largest blaze in California history, the Mendocino Complex fire north of San Francisco.
+Cal Fire division chief Todd Derum told the Press Democrat that Burchett was battling flames downstream of a dam when he and three other firefighters were hit by the tree.

+Cal Fire did not respond to questions about the condition of the other firefighters.

-In Utah, city and fire officials in the Salt Lake City suburb of Draper where Burchett lived and worked mourned his death on Tuesday.
-A large American flag flew at half-mast outside the town hall, and smaller American flags were put up lining the sidewalk.
+In Utah, city and fire officials in the Salt Lake City suburb of Draper recalled Burchett as a veteran firefighter with extensive experience working on wildfires.

-Draper Mayor Troy Walker said at a news conference that Burchett was a veteran firefighter with extensive experience working on wildfires.
-He said he didn’t have details about the events that led to Burchett’s death.

 Most Read Nation & World Stories

-Note: This story has been corrected to the firefighter’s son is 7-years-old, not 6.